epfl-si/warden_openid_bearer/README.md

 After checking out the Git repository, run `bin/setup` to install dependencies.
 Then, run `bundle exec rake` to run the test suite and linter checks.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+### Debugger

+The `debugger` gem is a development-time requirement (in the Gemfile).
+In order to activate it:

+1. Uncomment the line that says `require "debug"` in `./spec_helper.rb`
+1. Stick `debugger` somewhere in the source or test code
+1. Run the test suite

 ### Local Install

 To install this gem onto your local machine, run `bundle exec rake install`.